karan-parekh/pawn-simulator/README.md

 ### QOL improvements

+- The X and Y coordinates can be displayed on at least the left and bottom side of the board to easily identify the position of the pawn.
 - Currently the user needs to type and enter commands to move the pawn.
 This can be replaced with simple keydown events like `WASD` keys for moving the pawn and arrow keys for changing the orientation of the pawn.
 This will reduce the friction from the UX perspective.
 - The output of any error is through the alert dialogue box and the user needs to click 'OK' to dismiss.
 This can be replaced with a simple alert elements under the input box in red font indicating something is wrong.
 - There are no instructions on how to use the app.
 A simple `div` with an unordered list explaining the game can be added at the bottom.